 The School Building Bond Agricultural Credit bill provides a 40% reduction in tax impact for school building bonds for agricultural land.
 Homestead examples exclude the house, garage and one acre, which has the same tax impact as a residential homestead.
 More information about tax impact can be found on the District’s referendum website, including a tax impact calculator where you can find the exact impact by searching for your property.

 The Community Task Force on Facilities identified significant needs for buildings beyond the current proposal.
 A community planning process for those long-range needs would likely take place in the next two years 2019-2020.
-We plan continued dialogue with the community to determine how to best meet these long-term facility’s needs.
+We plan to continue dialogue with the community to determine how to best meet these long-term facility’s needs and develop a phase II.

 State support for public schools is primarily focused on operational costs.
 Personnel costs, energy use, and curriculum are all supported from state funding.
 Capital costs for technology and facilities can sometimes be supported by state funding, but each dollar spent from the state funding takes that dollar away from direct instruction.
 Therefore, the state system of school finance requires that school districts periodically ask local taxpayers to support facilities projects.
 Winona Area Public Schools has not received this kind of voter support through a bond referendum since the construction of the new Middle School 20 years ago.

 If the referendum is not successful, our buildings and sites will continue to have significant needs.
 While some short-term measures have been taken to make schools accessible and secure, there is much work yet to be done.
+If the referendum does not pass, funds to address the critical needs identified will need to come out operating funds.
+This impacts staffing and classroom materials.
 Our needs will not go away.
 The District would need to study the problem further and ask for community support in the near future.

 It is essential to have adequate school security and building entrances that are ADA accessible.
 The referendum projects will create secure entrances at Jefferson and Washington-Kosciusko Elementary Schools as well as the early childhood entrance at Goodview Elementary school.
 The bond will support additional security technology at all schools including cameras, strobe lights to be used during a lockdown in areas that might be noisy such as gyms or cafeterias.